-In addition to their own research laboratories, Centre members work within a number of Research Interest Groups (RIGs), the purpose of which is to bring together people with similar research interests to foster transdisciplinary research, share resources, and provide specialized training to students.
+In addition to their own research laboratories, Institute members work within a number of Research Interest Groups (RIGs), the purpose of which is to bring together people with similar research interests to foster transdisciplinary research, share resources, and provide specialized training to students.
 The following groups represent areas of strength and expertise in our membership:

 Brock Institute for Electrophysiological Research (BIER)

-BIER is a transdisciplinary research group, based in the Lifespan Centre, formed in 2002 to highlight and foster Brock University’s niche expertise in electrophysiological research.
+BIER is a transdisciplinary research group, based in the Lifespan Institute, formed in 2002 to highlight and foster Brock University’s niche expertise in electrophysiological research.
 Members are from various departments across four Faculties who have active programs of research using electrophysiological techniques to understand the nervous system in both human and animal species.
 The goals of BIER are to maximize opportunities for collaborative research and innovation, assemble state-of-the-art equipment and facilities, and provide techniques workshops and specialized training for students and highly-qualified personnel.

 - Kimberly Cote (PSYC, Director of BIER, July 2014 to present)